jagannathpanigrahi313/C-Languge/Lectures.md

 // Do you want more tea(yes/no): No
 // Do you want more tea(yes/no): yes
 ```
-Q(For loop) write a program that prints the brewing instructions for making 5 cups of tea.The brewng process should be printed once for each cup using a for loop.
+Q(For loop) write a program that prints the brewing instructions for making 5 cups of tea.The brewing process should be printed once for each cup using a for loop.
 ```cpp
 #include <iostream>
 #include <string>